 Building habits isn’t an all or nothing game.
 It is a process.

-So here’s to a happy and healthy 2017.
+So here’s to a happy and healthy new year.
 May you grow and prosper and love yourself gently.